 - the use of architecture and material culture

 The course is an integrated research training programme covering:

 MA in Garden and Landscape History

-This degree will provide a rigorous environment in which students will learn a range of skills, and will include:
+This degree provides a rigorous environment in which students will learn a range of skills, and includes:

 - teaching at the IHR

 - visits to museums and galleries

 It is worth noting that the tutors who deliver the teaching are not only recognised experts in the field of urban and regional history, but are also ideally qualified to provide the practical, skills-based training on which the Programme depends.
 The IHR constitutes an outstanding resource in this respect.
 Professor Carole Rawcliffe, University of East Anglia, Independent Assessor, 2011